Michael Rockefeller: Disappearance

-On November 17, 1961, Rockefeller and Dutch anthropologist René Wassing were in a 40 ft dugout canoe about 3 nmi from shore when their double pontoon boat was swamped and overturned.
+On November 17, 1961, Rockefeller and Dutch anthropologist René Wassing were in a 40 ft dugout canoe about 5-10 nmi from shore when their double pontoon boat was swamped and overturned.
 Their two local guides, Simon and Leo, swam for help, but it was slow in coming.
 After drifting for some time, early on November 19, Rockefeller said to Wassing: "I think I can make it."
 According to Wassing, Rockefeller created a float for himself out of a jerry can and the boat's gas tank, took a compass and knife, and set off for the shore between 7 and 8 a.m. on November 19.
 Wassing's last sight of him was about 30 minutes later: "I saw him in a straight line going towards shore until I just saw three dots: the two cans and his head".

-Wassing was rescued the next day by Sagala and Yatich, but Rockefeller was never seen again despite an intensive and lengthy search effort.
-According to Rockefeller's surviving twin Mary Morgan, who accompanied her father to South Papua to participate in the search for her brother, "The Dutch and Australian naval and air units had been sending out helicopters and boats to participate in the search, along with the local Dutch control officers.
+Wassing was rescued the next day by Sagala and Yatich, but Rockefeller was never seen again, despite an intensive and lengthy search effort.
+According to Rockefeller's surviving twin Mary Rockefeller Morgan, who accompanied her father to South Papua to participate in the search for her brother, "The Dutch and Australian naval and air units had been sending out helicopters and boats to participate in the search, along with the local Dutch control officers.
 And many of the Asmat villagers were valiantly combing the small rivers in their canoes for some evidence of Michael".
 At the time, his disappearance was major international news.
 His body was never found, and he was declared legally dead in 1964.